 If being in a car for 3.5 hours does not sound like a good plan to you, but saving time in transportation is your choice, then small aircrafts are available through two major local airlines that provide scheduled local flights to several destinations within the country, including La Fortuna.
-The hubs of both Sansa and Nature Air are located at the Juan Santamaria International Airport.
+The hubs of both Sansa and Sky Way are located at the Juan Santamaria International Airport.

 Almost every domestic flight departs or arrives in San Jose so it can be a great alternative to start or end your vacation to Costa Rica if your international flights are at Juan Santamaria International Airport.

 It is rare to see interconnecting flights between destinations; ie: La Fortuna – Manuel Antonio, Quepos, or La Fortuna – Tamarindo, Guanacaste.
 For you to take a flight from La Fortuna to Manuel Antonio, you would need take a 30-minute transfer from your hotel in Arenal to La Fortuna Airstrip, followed by a 30-minute flight from La Fortuna to San Jose.

 You will need to connect with the next available flight from San Jose to Quepos, Manuel Antonio (layover may be from 1 to 3 hrs.).
 Take a 35-minute flight from San Jose to Quepos Airstrip and end with a 30-40-minute transfer to your hotel in Manuel Antonio area.